lisongxu/CSCE156-Project-DB/README.md

 ### 5.2 Grading by LAs

-1. (40 points) Design Document
+1. Design Document (40 points): Points allocated evenly across required sections.

-* Same points for each bulliten point required for the design document.

-2. (60%) Your code
+2. Code (60 points): Point distributed as follows:

 * (10 points) Your MySQL initilization script can succssefully create the tables and insert the predefined information into the database
 * (10 points) Main Window: Your code shows the correct number of users in the *Main Window*.